innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_03.md

 Load in the *Obstacles Test* background, run the following code cell to download the programme to the simulator, and then run it in the simulator.

-By observing what happens when you start the robot in different positions, what do you think the robot is doing?
+Record your observations of the the behaviour of the robot when the programme is run in the simulator with the robot starting in different positions.
+Based on your observations, what do sort of behaviour does the robot appear to be performing?
 <!-- #endregion -->

 ```python